krbz999/visual-active-effects/README.md

   }
 }]);
 ```
 As a fallback, the text will default to `flags.convenientDescription` for users using DFred's Convenient Effects.
-You can also edit all these properties, and more, in the header of an Active Effect.
+You can also edit all these properties, and more, in the header of an Active Effect (click the Pen icon).

-# Module Requirements
+# Module and System Requirements
-There are none, not even libwrapper.
+None.

 # Settings
-You can change the pixel size (default 50px) of the icons and the font size (default 16px) of the text; the width of the panels will scale accordingly.
-You can also optionally show passive and disabled effects.
+You can change the pixel size (default 50px) of the icons and the font size (default 16px) of the text; the width of the panels will scale accordingly, and you can change the top offset of the panel itself.
+You can also optionally show passive and disabled effects, as well as adjust the time units to suit your needs.